alanhoff/node-bolty/docs/encoders.md

 **Params**

-- value `value` - The 16 bits number.
+- value `number` - The 16 bits number.

 **Returns**: `buffer` - The number encoded as a 2 bytes buffer
 <a name="module_encoders.uint16be"></a>